marco-hmc/codeRepo/1_notes/0_frontEnd/js/en.javascript.info-master/1-js/04-object-basics/03-garbage-collection/article.md

 ![](memory-user-john.svg)

-Here the arrow depicts an object reference.
 The global variable `"user"` references the object `{name: "John"}` (we'll call it John for brevity).
 The `"name"` property of John stores a primitive, so it's painted inside the object.

-If the value of `user` is overwritten, the reference is lost:

 ```js
 user = null;
 ```

 ![](memory-user-john-lost.svg)

-Now John becomes unreachable.
-There's no way to access it, no references to it.
-Garbage collector will junk the data and free the memory.

 ## Two references